Alternation: Frequently Asked Questions

 If I am opting and want to alternate with a non-affected employee, who can I switch jobs with?

-- Someone in the core public service: All departments must participate in the alternation process, but alternation can only take place within the core public administration.
+• Someone in the core public service: All departments must participate in the alternation process, but alternation can only take place within the core public administration.
 This means that employees in public service departments such as IRCC and ESDC cannot alternate with employees from separate agencies (such as Canada Revenue Agency), or Crown corporations (such as Canada Post).

-- Someone at the same group and level, or at an equivalent level (no more than 6% higher maximum salary).
+• Someone at the same group and level, or at an equivalent level (no more than 6% higher maximum salary).

-- You must meet the qualifications for the position you want to alternate into, including language requirements.
+• You must meet the qualifications for the position you want to alternate into, including language requirements.

 How do I find a match for alternation?

-- That you immediately advise your manager in writing that you are interested in alternation.
+• Immediately advising your manager in writing that you are interested in alternation.
 Request in writing that your employer provide you information on the process for alternation presently in place and how they intend to facilitate and assist you in finding a match.

-- You should also use the departmental alternation forum on the intranet and the public service-wide alternation forum administered by the Treasury Board to look for potential matches.
+• Using the departmental alternation forum on the intranet and the public service-wide alternation forum administered by the Treasury Board to look for potential matches.

 What do I do when I find a potential match for alternation?

-In this email, alert your manager or Human Resources officer and request: (1) that the Employer meet their obligations under 6.2 of the WFAA and (2) that the manager/HR officer contact their counterpart in the home department of the other (alternate/opting) employee.
+In this email, alert your manager or Human Resources officer and request: (1) that the employer meet their obligations under 6.2 of the WFAA and (2) that the manager/HR officer contact their counterpart in the home department of the other (alternate/opting) employee.
 This request should include a reasonably short time limit (i.e. 2 or 3 days) for a response.
 Opting employees only have 120 days within which to alternate, so timeliness is important.

 The union representative should report the details of the possible match to their leadership representatives in the region, or to the union representative(s) on the regional or national Workforce Adjustment Committee, so that they are aware of it and can also monitor the progress of the potential match.